quaspar/byejack/README.md

 `npm install --save-dev byejack`

 ## Usage

+In a folder with a package-lock.json file or a shrinkwrap file, running `byejack` without arguments, will audit the lockfiles.

 Let's say you want to install the "react" package via npm.
 If you run `npm install react` it will install the latest stable version of the package.
 It will also install a number of dependencies.
 To see what would get installed by the npm install command, you can use Byejack like so:

 `byejack react` (if Byejack is installed globally), or